 Mission

-Valley View Adventist Academy integrates faith, learning, and healthful living to prepare our students for a life that serves God sincerely and humankind compassionately.
+Valley View Adventist School integrates faith, learning, and healthful living to prepare our students for a life that sincerely serves God and humankind with compassion.

 1. Spiritual:

-• understand Christ’s love as the foundation of all life choices.
+• to understand Christ’s love as the foundation of all life choices,

 2. Academic:

-• read and comprehend at or above a developmentally appropriate level
+• to read and comprehend at or above a developmentally appropriate level,

-• be familiar with and able to apply scientific method of investigation
+• be familiar with and able to apply scientific methods of investigation,

-• participate as a active, life-long learner, engaged in directing his/her learning through a curricular course of study which follows Adventist standards and the California state standards for Reading and Math
+• participate as an active, life-long learner, engaged in directing one’s learning through a curricular course of study which follows Adventist standards and the California state standards for Reading and Math,

-• Possess and be able to use current technology as exhibited in typing skills, proficiency in Word, Excel and PowerPoint on both Mac and PC computers
+• and to possess and be able to use current technology as exhibited in typing skills, proficiency in Word, Excel and PowerPoint on both Mac and PC computers.

-• be part of a campus where every person – student, faculty and visitor – is valued as an individual and treating others with respect, dignity and kindness are cornerstone to the way we interact, teach, discipline and communicate
+• to be part of a campus where every person – student, faculty and visitor – is valued as an individual and each one is treated with respect, because dignity and kindness are cornerstones to the way we interact, teach, discipline, and communicate,

-• identify his/her social and emotional needs and exhibit the problem solving skills to get these needs met in appropriate, healthy ways
+• and to identify one’s social and emotional needs and exhibit the problem solving skills to get these needs met in appropriate, healthy ways

-• be able to make age appropriate choices regarding diet and physical activity which will help to create a healthy, active and balanced lifestyle
+• to be able to make age appropriate choices regarding diet and physical activity which will help to create a healthy, active, and balanced lifestyle,

-• exhibit a sense of pride in their school and community by having opportunities to help clean, plant gardens and assist in beautification of school grounds
+• and exhibit a sense of pride in their school and community by having opportunities to help clean, plant gardens, and assist in beautification of school grounds.

-• be given the opportunity for educational success by learning through the use of multiple modalities including auditory, visual, spacial, linguistic, logical-mathamatical, bodily-kinesthetic, musical, interpersonal, intrapersonal and naturalistic intellectual
+• to be given the opportunity for educational success by learning through the use of multiple modalities including auditory, visual, spacial, linguistic, logical-mathamatical, bodily-kinesthetic, musical, interpersonal, intrapersonal and naturalistic intellectual,

-• be given modifications and accommodations according to his/her individual special needs
+• and be given modifications and accommodations according to one’s individual, special needs

-The Home and School Association is an organization of parents and interested church members whose purpose is to provide parent education and unite the home, the school and the church in providing Christian education for all students.
+The Parent and Teacher Organization membership is made up of current school parents and teachers whose purpose is to provide parent education and unite the home, the school, and the church in providing Christian education for all students.

 Objectives & Responsibilities of PTO